Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 1 Januari 2026 23.38.10 UTC
+- WIB: Jumat, 2 Januari 2026 00.30.24 UTC
-- WITA: Jumat, 2 Januari 2026 00.38.10 UTC
+- WITA: Jumat, 2 Januari 2026 01.30.24 UTC
-- WIT: Jumat, 2 Januari 2026 01.38.10 UTC
+- WIT: Jumat, 2 Januari 2026 02.30.24 UTC

 Kutipan Inspiratif:
-"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."
+"I failed in some subjects in exam, but my friend passed in all.
+Now he is an engineer in microsoft and i am the owner of microsoft."

-Kategori: friendship
+Kategori: inspirational